-In order to preserve transparency and confidence in the Company's disclosure practices, all information given to analysts at a briefing, such as presentation slides, should also be given to the Company Secretary before it is presented at the briefing.
-The Company Secretary will consider whether the information should be released to ASX or posted on the Company's website in advance of the briefing.
+In order to preserve transparency and confidence in the Company's disclosure practices, all information given to analysts at a briefing, such as presentation slides, should also be given to the Managing Director (or, if not available, the Company Secretary) before it is presented at the briefing.
+The Managing Director will consider whether the information should be released to ASX or posted on the Company's website in advance of the briefing.